 The following sanctions will be considered in response to the allegations being found to be fully or partly substantiated.
 The employee will be notified of the outcome of the hearing and of their right to appeal as soon as possible after the hearing has been concluded.
 They will normally receive the decision in writing no later than 14 calendar days from the date of the hearing.
+A note of the disciplinary hearing will be shared with relevant parties involved.

-Where the allegations are not substantiated the employee will be notified as above and the Disciplining Officer will also give consideration as to whether mediation, counselling and/or additional support is required to support the employee.
+Where the allegations are not substantiated the employee will be notified as above and the disciplining officer will also give consideration as to whether mediation, counselling and/or additional support is required to support the employee.